Groups are smaller communities within the larger ActiveRain. Join groups created by others. or start your own and

 Old Post Office Plaza was completed downtown, my feelings about it were that it could be a great part of the city, or not.

 With the sculpture in it, I thought of the public plazas in Greece where Plato was taught by Socrates.
 I envisioned Tai Chi and farmers markets.

 I've been hearing rumors about the later use and am hoping for the best.

-in Tower Grove Park that has become a weekly event for many of the neighborhoods surrounding the park (Shaw, Tower Grove South, Tower Grove East, Compton Heights & Southwest Garden).
+My own neighborhood has a very nice farmer's market in Tower Grove Park that has become a weekly event for many of the neighborhoods surrounding the park (Shaw, Tower Grove South, Tower Grove East, Compton Heights & Southwest Garden).
 They've done a great job of not only presenting a nice market with entertainment, food and refreshments, but have also promoted the event to have a sizable following.

 Having a farmer's market downtown really is a win-win.
 Lots of Downtown residents go to Soulard Market, but having the market move to Downtown could be a potentially good thing for Downtown workers and visitors too.

 The real benefit of a Farmer's Market Downtown is the community aspect.
 Something needed downtown.
 Just a decade ago, downtown's residents were viewed more like a parasitic entity.
 News stories would refer to the "loft dwellers" and not the downtown neighborhood.
 Lots of community exists downtown, that's one of the major selling points to living there.
 It exists within buildings and at restaurants, bars and coffee shops.
 What a Farmer's Market could potentially do is bring the community out into the open.